habibahassan/Akan-Names/readme.md

   open github and git clone my repository send a pull request
  ## Technogies used
  Html
  CSS
  Javascript
  ### contributing
-  for any information pull request is welcome
+ For any information pull request is welcome
 ## Author and acknowledgement
  By Habiba Hassan
 ### Link on github